MarshMeadow/Komori/README.md

 This is made to make it easier for you github users out there and to report bugs, and chatting..

 ----
 News: Note That: We Will No Longer Support The Komori GitHub..
-Once It gets back on the play store, with the new update coming, It will be removed from GitHub, but the GitHub will stay up.
-Thanks For The Support!
+The GitHub will stay up, Thanks For The Support!
 The Back-Up Might Stay Up!!
 Also!!
-The download link: komori.neocities.org/apk will stay up, and work for the latest releases or what I can keep up with, thanks for being there and thanks for staring the GitHub!
+The download Link: komori.neocities.org/apk will stay up, and work for the latest releases or what I can keep up with, it may not stay up to date.. thanks for being there and thanks for staring the GitHub!